What is the Employers Counsel Network?

 How many ECN law firms are there in each state?

-Answer: Most states have one ECN firm, but a few (Arizona, Georgia, Illinois, New Mexico, New York, and Virginia) have two, and geographically diverse Florida and Texas each has three.
+Answer: Most states have one ECN firm, but a few (Georgia, New York, and Virginia) have two, and geographically diverse Florida and Texas each has three.

 How do I find and hire an ECN member attorney or firm?